There are a few methods involved in syncing data with Merge:

 These functions should utilize the

-Whenever you receive a sync complete webhook, simply call the functions you created in step 1.
+Whenever you receive a Sync Notification Webhook, initiate the logic you configured in Step 1.

 Other Important Notes